 Kanji 漢字 are Chinese characters used in Japanese writing.
-Japanese is not a part of the same language family as Chinese, but even so, thousands of words have been borrowed from Chinese to make Kanji a fundamental aspect of Japanese culture.
-Kanji provide both meaning and sound and can have multiple meanings and readings, some which have been imposed on them from Japanese itself while others were inherited from Chinese.
-All this creates a very complex puzzle with many exceptional pathways to take into account.
+Japanese is not a part of the same language family as Chinese, but thousands of words have been borrowed from Chinese to make Kanji 漢字 a fundamental aspect of Japanese culture.
+When Kanji 漢字 are used to write a word, they may provide meaning, sound, or both.
+Each character may have multiple meanings and readings, which are then chosen on a case-by-case basis.

-Because there are at least 3,000 characters that are commonly used in Japanese today.
-Although it's not possible to learn them all in one go, this lesson will help you become familiar with the system as a whole so that learning it may be easier.
+Kanji 漢字 are primarily used to write words of Chinese origin.
+However, they are also important in writing the stems of verbs and adjectives and much more.
+Because there are at least 3,000 characters that are commonly used in Japanese today, it's not possible to learn them all in one go.
+However, this lesson will help you become familiar with the system as a whole so that learning them may be easier.

-Spelling Note: ON (オン) readings are in カタカナ and KUN (くん) readings are in ひらがな.
-In reality readings are normally only given in ひらがな unless the word is a loan.
+Spelling Note: In the charts of this lesson, ON readings will be rendered in Katakana カタカナ and KUN readings will be rendered in Hiragana ひらがな.
+In reality, readings of words are normally usually given in Hiragana ひらがな unless the word is a loan.

-Almost all words with ON readings (音読み) are Chinese in origin.
-All Kanji that were made in China have one or more ON reading(s) with one or more meanings.
-Even some Kanji that were made in Japan even have ON readings.
-This is because Kanji were borrowed from China in several waves from various time periods and locales in China, and in each wave, there would be new characters as well as new readings of previously introduced characters that were brought over to Japan.
+Almost all words with ON readings (on'yomi 音読み) are Chinese in origin.
+All Kanji 漢字 that were made in China have one or more ON reading(s) with one or more meanings.
+Even some Kanji 漢字 that were made in Japan even have ON readings.
+This is because Kanji 漢字 were borrowed from China in several waves from various time periods and locales in China, and in each wave, there would be new characters as well as new readings of previously introduced characters that were brought over to Japan.

 |理由||リユウ||Riyū||Reason||工場||コウジョウ||Kōjō|| Factory |

-訓読み are generally native words applied to Kanji. 北 means north.
+KUN readings (kun'yomi 訓読み)are generally native words applied to Kanji 漢字. 北 means north.
 The Japanese word for north is kita きた, and in words from Chinese its ON reading hoku ホク is used.
-Kanji may have one or more KUN readings.
-They are commonly used in isolation unlike ON readings, but many are used in conjugations with ひらがな following.
+Kanji 漢字 may have one or more KUN readings.
+They are commonly used in isolation unlike ON readings, but many are used in conjugations with Hiragana ひらがな following.

 At times ON and KUN readings are used together to make a compound.
-These readings are called Jūbako readings (重箱読み) and Yutō readings (湯桶読み) respectively. ジュウばこ and ゆトウ happen to be examples of the phenomena they represent.
+These readings are called Jūbako readings (jūbakoyomi 重箱読み) and Yutō readings (yutōyomi 湯桶読み) respectively.
+Jūbako ジュウばこ and Yutō ゆトウ happen to be examples of the phenomena they represent.

 生 雨 長 金 風 中 円 魚 日 刀 土 小 上 山 女 男 子 海 耳

-2. Write out the Kanji above 10 times.
+2. Write out each Kanji 漢字 above 10 times.

 3. Write out the readings, meanings, and examples on another sheet of paper.

-Kanji with the same radical usually have similar meaning.
+Kanji 漢字 with the same radical usually have similar meaning.
 For example, the Kanji 語, 訳, 訓, and 許 all have the radical for speech, which is 言, and they all have meanings related to speech.
 Sometimes, radicals are used for phonetic purposes.
-Therefore, Kanji with the same phonetic often have similar ON readings.
-The Kanji 時, 持, and 侍 all have the ON reading ジ because the phonetic component 寺's ON reading is ジ.
+Therefore, Kanji 漢字 with the same phonetic often have similar ON readings.
+The characters 時, 持, and 侍 all have the ON reading ji ジ because the phonetic component 寺's ON reading is ji ジ.
 There are exceptions to this method of guessing an ON reading, though.
-For example, 待 and 特 have the readings of タイ and トク.
+For example, 待 and 特 have the readings of tai タイ and toku トク.
 Phonetics themselves may not always play a semantic role and don't help with KUN readings.

 Radicals do have names.
 However, it isn't essential for you to know what the names of the building blocks are.
 It is beneficial, though, to take note of what the components of the characters you learn are.